wehlutyk/thesis/content/4-discussion.md

 In this chapter, we aim to take a broader view on what would be necessary to achieve a fuller understanding of the processes at work in cultural change at the linguistic level.
 So far we have adopted wholesale the paradigm put forward by Cultural Attraction Theory, by seeking to identify and elucidate situations where linguistic representations are transformed as they are transmitted, and assessing, on one side, the extent to which the empirical evolution of content agrees with what is expected under CAT, and on the other side, the extent to which CAT provides productive guiding questions in understanding what is at work in the situations studied.
-This has led us to identify a number of behaviours which are consistent with Cultural Attraction Theory: studying word substitutions in online quotations first, and more general transformations in controlled transmission chains of short utterances second, we showed that the low-level lexical features of words evolve in a systematic manner to make utterances easier to produce, and that the direction of the evolution is consistent with the attraction pattern that can be observed in the individual step of word replacements.
+This has led us to identify a number of behaviours which are consistent with Cultural Attraction Theory: studying word substitutions in online quotations first, and more general transformations in controlled transmission chains of short utterances second, we showed that the lexical features of words evolve in a systematic manner to make utterances easier to produce, and that the direction of the evolution is consistent with the attraction pattern that can be observed in the individual step of word replacements.
 However, these approaches did not bring us any closer to understanding the semantic changes that utterances undergo when they are transformed, be it online or in controlled transmission chains.

 We now wish to discuss the reasons for this limitation.
 Our purpose is first to convince the reader that meaning ^[In what follows, we will always assume that meaning is meaning *to someone*.
-In other words, meaning to a listener is the listener's interpretation, and meaning to a speaker is the meaning intended to be communicated.
+For instance, in a communication situation, meaning to a listener is the listener's interpretation, and meaning to a speaker is the meaning intended to be communicated.
 ]
 is a crucial aspect in the evolution of content which must eventually be analysed in order to fully understand the way representations circulate and change.
 Manual exploration of the changes in transmission chains in particular show that the surface measures that we used in quantitative analysis have no handle on the evolution of meaning.
 Indeed, meaning will appear as a deeply context- and interaction-dependent property, which cannot be understood by simply focusing on the utterances themselves.
-Second, we aim to show how this challenge can be traced to what is known in philosophy of mind as the "hard problem of content", and to how approaches to pragmatics deal with it.
 We will thus discuss two important approaches to studying the meaning of utterances in relation to the context and interaction in which they appear:
 Relevance Theory and the Enactive approach.
-The first is better developed and integrated with linguistics, but is complex to implement and must face some version of the hard problem of content in order to provide a complete account of meaning.
+The first is more mature and better integrated with other areas of linguistics.
+Its philosophical basis is the same as CAT: it follows the computational metaphor of mind, basing its account of meaning on the symbolic processing of mental representations.
+The second is younger, and is philosophically based on authors who have strongly criticised representational approaches to cognition.
-The second starts from a simpler endogenous notion of meaning which avoids the problem of content, but has yet to prove its viability and usefulness for the study of language.
+It starts from a dynamical and more continuous notion of meaning which avoids some of the issues with mental representations, but has yet to tell a complete story for the study of language.
+These two approaches illustrate opposite ends of the spectrum of approaches to meaning.
-Favouring one or the other, or possibly combining parts of the two, is further related to the overall construal of cultural evolution and to the importance of representations in a theory of cultural change, as critiques of the cultural attraction framework have shown.
+Favouring one or the other, or possibly combining parts of the two, will undoubtedly be related to one's overall construal of cultural evolution and to the importance of representations in a theory of cultural change;
+we will not venture into that territory however, and will limit ourselves to exposing alternatives available to empirical approaches.
-Finally we believe that the question of meaning in cultural change, and the debates it relates to, can be moved forward through informed empirical investigation.
+Indeed, we believe that informed empirical investigation has an important part to play in the question of meaning in cultural change and the debates it relates to.
-After having laid out the alternatives, our final goal is therefore to put forward the approaches we believe are most useful to turn this problem into an empirical question.
+After having laid out these two alternatives, then, we propose some speculation on practical approaches that could contribute to the empirical side of this question.

 We begin by discussing detailed examples of the role of semantics in our transmission chain experiment, to show how the lack of an account of utterance meaning renders the empirical question of attractors in this case under-specified.
-Next, we present in more detail two possible approaches to pragmatics and meaning, and discuss their relationship to an overall view of cultural change.
+Next, we present in more detail the two ends of the spectrum of approaches to meaning, and discuss their relationship to an overall view of cultural change.
-Finally, we present possibilities for refining and advancing the debate through empirical investigation.
+Finally, we present possibilities for advancing the debate through empirical investigation.

 ## Empirical epidemiology of linguistic representations {#sec:discussion-empirical}